luickk/QuantumGameOfLife/physics_notes.typ

       - For Particle of mass m moving in D-dimensional Manifold with metric tensor $g_(a b)$ is:
         - $L = 1/2 m g_(a b) (q) dot(q)^a dot(q)^b - V(q)$
         - The metric tensor defines the curvature of the space
+    - Greens funciton
+      - Way to display a inhomogeneous differential equation as an integral
 - Vector Represenataion
   - Dirac Bra-ket Notation
     - 1 dim complex Hilbert space